syncdoth/Yelp-Sentiment-Analysis/README.md

 First, download the dataset from canvas, name the folder `data_2021_spring`, or just any name of your choice.

-Call the `main.py` script.
+Call the `main.py` script for train.
 This will run the experiments with the given parameters.

 To check all the parameters, type in your shell: